 Cultural background strongly influences beliefs about health and illness.
 Patients from some ethnic groups may believe, for instance, that cancer is always a fatal disease, leading them to immediately turn to alternative therapies falsely guaranteeing cures.8 Other patients may believe that their cancer is a spiritual illness or that it is a punishment for past sins, leading them to eschew conventional treatments.9 Still others may expect that complementary or alternative therapies will be automatically integrated into their treatment plan.
 Given that 1 in 4 Americans identifies as an ethnic minority, consideration of a patient’s cultural background is vitally important.

 In contrast to conventional medicine, CAM takes a holistic approach to health and illness by seeking to address the physical, mental, emotional, and spiritual needs of the whole person.
-As such, treatment programs are often highly individualized, utilizing various types of practices and products drawn from one of two major categories as outlined by the National Center for Complementary and Alternative Medicine.
+As such, treatment programs are often highly individualized, utilizing various types of practices and products drawn from one of two major categories as outlined by the National Center for Complementary and Integrative Health.

 These two broad categories capture most complementary health approaches.
 Other approaches include the world-wide practices of traditional healers who use methods based on indigenous theories, beliefs, and experiences handed down from generation to generation.
 A shaman is an example of a traditional healer, as is the Native American medicine man.
 Whole medical systems are built upon complete systems of theory and practice that have evolved apart from conventional medicine.
 Some are ancient systems, such as traditional Chinese medicine and Ayurvedic medicine from India.
 Others, including homeopathy and naturopathy, are more modern, having developed within the past few centuries.